 - 9.4.51 There is an identified shortage of business land in Chipping Norton.
-As such, a key element of the local strategy for the sub-area is to increase the supply of business land in suitable, accessible locations. - 9.4.52 A number of opportunities have been identified including the proposed SDA to the east of the town which it is anticipated could provide around 1.5ha.
-In addition, there is the scope to utilise the former Parker Knoll site (1.95ha) and land at Rockhill Farm (2.75ha) for business use as well as the highway depot (0.4ha) and the remainder of the previous Local Plan allocation north of London Road (0.7ha).
-Total additional provision if all of these sites were to be used for business use would be around 7.3ha. - 9.4.53 We will also support the retention of the existing older business sites on the western side of the town and other key employment sites within the rural areas.
+As such, a key element of the local strategy for the sub-area is to increase the supply of business land in suitable, accessible locations. - 9.4.52 As part of the East Chipping Norton SDA provision will be made for around 5 hectares of business land (B-class uses) on land to the north of London Road.
+The provision of a small business park in this location would be attractive to potential developers and occupants and would be adequate in size to meet currently identified needs.
+Further land exists to the east of the SDA boundary which could provide potential for further expansion for business use in the longer-term.

+- 9.4.53 We will also support the retention of the existing older business sites on the western side of the town and other key employment sites within the rural areas.
 The principle of modernisation and improvement to ensure premises remain fit for purpose is supported. - 9.4.54 New employment provision in the rest of the sub-area will generally be limited to meeting local community and business needs.
 Rural diversification projects will be supported in principle.